-This article first ran in August 2012 in Empire issue #278.
+This article first ran in Empire issue #278, published in August, 2012.
 Subscribe today.

 Sometime during the mid-1980s, Dutch television aired a somewhat sombre documentary entitled The History Of Dutch Film.
 In the fifth episode of this worthy endeavour, optimistically called Tomorrow It Will Be Better, the cameras followed the then-most successful Dutch director in history to the airport.
 "The director who has lured the largest number of people into the cinema leaves for Hollywood," the voiceover intones.
 Verhoeven, a satchel round his shoulders, glares unhappily at the camera.
 The voiceover is not quite telling the truth.
 He is not so much leaving as being run out of town.
 All that are missing are the country's film critics and massed industry mavens.
 Clutching burning torches.
 Willing his downfall.

 By the mid-'80s, Paul Verhoeven had pissed off pretty much the whole of the Dutch film industry.
 Though by then one of Holland's most successful filmmakers (his Rutger Hauer-starring love story Turkish Delight had won him an Oscar for Best Foreign Language film in 1973), his dedication to commercial success via appealing stories and a strong slug of sensationalism had reached its zenith with Spetters, which might very loosely be translated as "Dudes", in 1980.
 This explicit tale of a trio of motocross buddies who fall in love with the same girl, which featured among other controversial scenes a gay gang rape, had really put the Dutch establishment's back up.
 Which wouldn't have mattered, apart from the inconvenient fact that they wrote the cheques.